jony5/CRNRSTN/README.md

    that $_SERVER param "SERVER_NAME" has been defined for each environment...so at least define that one (1) SERVER param through defineEnvResource() for each hosting environment to support the environmental detection services of CRNRSTN ::.
-When keying off of SERVER_NAME, WWW and non-WWW domain formats will indicate different environments...so perhaps make a separate profile for each in the configuration...or key off another data point like server IP.
+When keying off of SERVER_NAME, WWW and non-WWW domain formats should indicate different environments...,so there may need to be two (2) separate profiles...one for each instance of SERVER_NAME...in the configuration file.
+Otherwise, only the SERVER_NAME which is configured through CRNRSTN :: will work.
+Similiar to an SSL cert on a box.

 4) Promote this updated CRNRSTN :: configuration file from Step 3 along with any configured configuration include files (for *database connectivity and *IP authorization) to all of your